Quick-start guide for starting a project

 This section lists documents that are useful for open source projects.
 Some should be written before creating an IEE SA OPEN project, while others can wait till later.
 Similarly, your initial documents can be short and you can add detail to them later.
 At the start, you may need only the README.md and the Contributor License Agreement.

 This is a general place for new people to go.
 You should highlight the file on your site after you set up your project.
-You can put plain text there, but it also accepts a very simple can kind of formatting called Markdown that allows more attractive headings and lists.
-A short guide introduced Markdown.
+You can put plain text there, but it also accepts a very simple kind of formatting called Markdown that allows more attractive headings and lists.
+A short guide introducing Markdown is available.
 A table of contents is useful for this document as it gets longer.

 Think of the basic things a new member of your group will ask when joining a project, and put them in this file.
 Examples include: